-- Avoid keeping their child away from school for any reason other than illness or other authorised explanation (see overleaf).
+- Avoid keeping their child away from school for any reason other than illness or other authorised explanation.

 - Immediately inform the Attendance Office or Student Support if their child is unable to attend before the start of the school day, including the reason for absence and expected date of return.
-If no indication of a return date has been given, parents/carers should contact the school on each day of absence.
+If no indication of a return date has been given, parents and carers should contact the school on each day of absence.

 What do I do if my child is ill and cannot attend school?

 Parents should immediately inform the Attendance Officer or Student Support if their child is unable to attend before the start of the school day if possible, including the reason for absence and expected date of return.
-If no indication of a return date has been given, parents/carers should contact the school on each day of absence.
-A note in the student's planner should be provided with details of the absence on their return signed by a parent or carer.
+If no indication of a return date has been given, parents and carers should contact the school on each day of absence.

 What do I have to do if my child has a medical appointment during the school day?

-Medical/dental and other appointments should be arranged out of school hours wherever possible.
+Medical, dental and other appointments should be arranged out of school hours, wherever possible.
 Where this is not possible, students should, where practically possible, come to school before the appointment, sign out and return to school after the appointment.
-Should the school require evidence of a medical appointment, a medical evidence letter will be sent to parents/carers.
+Should the school require evidence of a medical appointment, a medical evidence letter will be sent to parents and carers.